20 THINGS THAT WASTE TIME DURING THE DAY

 10. Not allocating or blocking out chunks of time

-This way you’ll give yourself a bit of leeway and flexibility in your schedule in case things come up or go a bit wrong and you’re much more likely to get everything done and not waste the time you have available.
+This way you’ll give yourself a bit of leeway and flexibility in your schedule in case things come up or go a bit wrong.
+You’re much more likely to get everything done and not waste the time you have available.

 11. Checking emails when you’re not able to action them

 Imagine checking your emails and seeing one (or more) that need a response or require you to take some form of action.
-Then, say, you don’t have time to do what you need to do there and then, so you mark it as unread and come back to it later.
+Then, say, you don’t have time to do what you need to do there and so you mark it as unread and come back to it later.
 That means that when you do go back to dealing with it, you’ll have read the email twice.

 12. Relationships that don’t add value

 We all have friends who take a bit more than they give or aren’t really true friends that you could rely on, anywhere, anytime.
 Ask yourself whether what you gain from the friendship justifies the time you put into it.
 If the answer is no, then maybe this kind of relationship is more a waste of time than a source of support.

 13. Multi-tasking and not doing any task properly

 If you have too much on your plate, it’s very possible that you’re not actually doing anything on your list very well.
 Multi-tasking has been shown to have some negative effects on our ability to focus and concentrate on the task in hand.